 PJM's approach to interface pricing attempts to match prices with physical power flows and their impacts on the transmission system.
 For example, if market participants want to import energy from the Southwest Power Pool (SPP) to PJM, they are likely to choose a scheduled path with the fewest transmission providers along the path and therefore the lowest transmission costs for the transaction, regardless of whether the resultant path is related to the physical flow of power.
 The lowest cost transmission path runs from SPP, through MISO, and into PJM, requiring only three transmission reservations, two of which are available at no cost (MISO transmission would be free based on the regional through and out rates, and the PJM transmission would be free, if using spot import transmission).
-Any other transmission path entering PJM, where the generating control area is to the south, would require the market participant to acquire transmission through nonmarket balancing authorities, and thus incur additional transmission costs.
+Any other transmission path entering PJM, where the generating control area is to the south, would require the market participant to acquire transmission costs.
 PJM's interface pricing method recognizes that transactions sourcing in SPP and sinking in PJM will create flows across the southern border and prices those transactions at the SOUTH interface price.
 As a result, the transaction is priced appropriately, but a difference between scheduled and actual flows is created at PJM's borders.
 For example, if a 100 MW transaction were submitted, there would be 100 MW of scheduled flow at the PJM/MISO interface border, but there would be no actual flows on the interface.
-Correspondingly, there would be no scheduled flows at the PJM/SOUTH interface border, but there would be 100 MW of actual flows on the interface.
-In the first three months of 2024, of the 1,891.0 GWh of net scheduled interchange that received the SOUTH interface pricing point, 343.2 GWh (18.1 percent) were scheduled through MISO.
+Correspondingly, there would be 100 MW of actual flows on the interface.
+In the first six months of 2024, of the 3,198.4 GWh of net scheduled interchange that received the SOUTH interface pricing point, 864.7 GWh (27.0 percent) were scheduled through MISO.
 There were no net scheduled flows across the southern interface that received the MISO interface pricing point.